 Now it just seems like a bad investment for stockholders compared to either buying Bitcoin themselves or buying a company with expansion plans.

+The Next StepOpinions aside, MicroStrategy stock was up almost 13% at the time of writing.
+MicroStrategy calls itself the “largest independent publicly-traded business intelligence company.”
+Since business intelligence is a data-driven field, it’s no surprise that such a company would be the first to buy into BTC.
 In short, this is a big step toward adoption.
 Coca Cola bottlers recently announced they will trial Ethereum for the supply chain.
 These companies may have just opened the floodgates.
 A simple question now remains: how long before other companies follow suit?

 All the information contained on our website is published in good faith and for general information purposes only.
 Any action the reader takes upon the information found on our website is strictly at their own risk.